Akongstad/DevOps-group-p/SECURITY.md

 ### C. Pen-test Your System

 In this part of the exercise it was required to test our own system for vulnerabilities, and fix one of these vulnerabilities.
 We chose to use `wmap` for this.
 In the logs it was discovered that the server received requests from all around the world, e.g. Nevada.
+The pen test did not yield any system vulnerabilities, except from acting as a DOS attack on our own system, eventually crashing the ELK stack.